JakubMichalMalinowski/Organizer/README.md

 # Organizer
-Projekt na PUM - Organizer - aplikacja na Android

-Jest to aplikacja w fazie rozwoju.
+Android app to store notes and manage them.